 Every time you post this kind of content, you are losing prospects you never had a chance to get to know as customers, and it’s a self-inflicted wound.

 I saw a recent example of a fairly prominent person who ranted against the Affordable Care Act on his LinkedIn profile in his position summary!
 I was shocked.
 That rant had nothing to do with his wellness business and almost certainly rubbed a lot of folks the wrong way, particularly in his target audience.
 Dumb.

 Very important: do not post sales pitches.

 The less your posts are liked (and nobody likes a pitch), the more they’re blocked, and the more you’re uninvited from communities, the more it hurts your web and brick-and-mortar reputation.

 One of our clients is a non-profit with thousands of members and subscribers in the social communities they manage.
 Sounds like a great place to prospect, right?
 But they routinely ban otherwise legit businesses if they try to sell their stuff before they contribute meaningfully in other ways.

-10. Be the person they’re thrilled to see.
+9. Be the person they’re thrilled to hear from.

 Make yourself a welcome friend in groups that share your passions.
 A few years back, one of my co-workers got a call in the middle of the night from Keanu Reeves, trying to find a particular exotic motorcycle on short notice.

-Turns out they were both really into that particular bike and had unknowingly met in an online motorcycling forum, and Reeves had gotten his contact info off an earlier thread.
-Joe had the info Reeves needed, and the next day my friend enjoyed a once-in-a-lifetime ride along the coastal highways of Southern California with Keanu Reeves.
+Turns out they were both really into that particular bike and had unknowingly met in an online motorcycling forum, and Reeves had gotten his contact info from an earlier thread.
+My co-worker had the info Reeves needed, and the next day they enjoyed a once-in-a-lifetime ride along the coastal highways of Southern California, complete with pictures.
 The thing is, he would have taken that ride even if it had not been Keanu Reeves.
 He was that into the motorcycle.